jdcloudcom/en/documentation/Networking/Load-Balancer/Introduction/Features.md

 ## Listener

-- Listening rules: At present, the protocol types and port number information to be monitored only cover three protocol types, including HTTPS/HTTP/TCP.
+- Listening rules: At present, the protocol types and port number information to be monitored only cover three protocol types, including HTTPS/HTTP/TCP/TLS.
 The user can define several monitors in the same load balancer.
 Different protocol types or the same protocol type and different port number definition can be selected by the listener.

-- Encryption certificate: if the HTTPS protocol is used as the listening protocol, the encryption certificate shall be loaded when creating the listener.
+- Encryption certificate: if the HTTPS/TLS protocol is used as the listening protocol, the encryption certificate shall be loaded when creating the listener.

 - Idle connection timeout setting: An idle connection timeout setting for listening rules.
 In case of connection idle timeout, the load balancer will automatically disconnect the client and the load balancer as well as the two-end connection between the load balancer and the backend server.